HOME > Sustainability > Respect the Environment > Improved Energy Efficiency

 ・Respecting the environment by acquiring LEED certification

 UNIQLO has been working towards reducing its environmental burden through its store designs and operations.
 UNIQLO has standardized the specifications for roadside stores, utilizing high-quality materials, heat insulation, LED lighting and simple store designs to create durable, energy-efficient retail spaces.
 The Gold Level LEED® (Leadership in Energy and Environmental Design) certification in the Building Operations & Maintenance (O+M) category was awarded in recognition of this store design and its operating procedures.
-By the fiscal year ending August 2023, UNIQLO has acquired LEED O+M Gold certification at eight main roadside stores in Japan including the Kawagoe store.
+As of end of August 2024, UNIQLO has acquired LEED O+M Gold certification at eight main roadside stores in Japan including the Kawagoe store.
 We continue to apply the knowledge gained through these efforts to further lower the environmental impact of its stores.

 Related Links